-Revival is messy and out of our control, it’s not cool, and we can face persecution from both outside and inside the church.
-So instead we seek control, we keep things orderly, we force conformity, use bible verses to support our actions, and we call it excellence.
-This is not excellence, it’s just manipulative and while many people may be persuaded of our good intentions, God never is… and revival moves on–we miss it.
+Revival is messy and out of our control.
+It’s not cool.
+And we can face persecution from those outside the church, but far worst, from those inside the church; the greatest impediment to revival has come from inside the church.
+Too often, instead of revival, leaders seek to keep things orderly, force conformity, use bible verses to support actions, and call it excellence.
+This is not excellence, it’s just manipulative and while many people may be persuaded of the good intentions, God never is… and revival doesn’t touch that church.

 Revival removes man from the center as glory is rightly reassigned to God.

 Revival praying is too much work for us because revival praying withers all that is flesh.
-It’s easier to not pray and easier to make excuses–sometimes, very good biblical sounding excuses–for the lack of prayer, than to really allow God to have His way…
+It’s easier to not pray and easier to make excuses–very good biblical-sounding excuses–than to really allow God to have His way…

 So, I’ll ask again, Are you for revival?